usecannon/cannon/packages/website/content/docs.md

 - `args` - The arguments to use when invoking this call
 - `from` - The calling address to use when invoking this call
+- `fromCall.func` - The name of a view function to call on this contract.
+The result will be used as the `from` input.
+- `fromCall.args` - The arguments to pass into the function above.
 - `factory` - See _Referencing Factory-deployed Contracts_ below.

 **Outputs**